epsil/epsil.github.io/gll/index.md

 (failure "")
 ```

 We get three results before the parser reaches the end of the string and terminates with a failure.
-This lets us see how the continuations are repeated: when the self-reference in `(seq s ...)`{.scheme} is encountered, the branch "goes to sleep" since `s`{.scheme} has been called before.
-Then the second branch matches a single `"a"`{.scheme}.
-Since this is one of the results of `s`{.scheme}, it is printed to standard output, but it is also broadcast to the first branch.
-That branch matches another `"a"`{.scheme}, and the combined sequence becomes another result for `s`{.scheme}.
+This lets us see how the continuations are repeated: when the self-reference in `(seq s ...)` is encountered, the branch "goes to sleep" since `s` has been called before.
+Then the second branch matches a single `"a"`.
+Since this is one of the results of `s`, it is printed to standard output, but it is also broadcast to the first branch.
+That branch matches another `"a"`, and the combined sequence becomes another result for `s`.
 The result is again printed and broadcast to the first branch, and so on, until we reach the end of the string.

 Let us now define a more convenient interface for invoking parsers.
-The `run-parser`{.scheme} function runs a parser with a continuation that collects all successful results in a list, which is then returned.
-Only results that consume the whole string (with a remainder of `""`{.scheme}) are collected.
+The `run-parser` function runs a parser with a continuation that collects all successful results in a list, which is then returned.
+Only results that consume the whole string (with a remainder of `""`) are collected.

 ```scheme
 (define (run-parser parser str)